 This is the individual or company that promotes another brand’s products in return for financial reward.

 Also known as the affiliate or publisher, affiliate marketers come in tons of shapes and sizes.
 They can range from influencers to businesses, comparison sites to national newspapers.
 Essentially, any business or individual that’s in a position to promote another brand’s product on a performance basis could be a potential affiliate.
-Want to get in on the action?
+You can even make money as an affiliate without a website.
 Read our step-by-step guide on how to become an affiliate marketer.

 3. The customer